 Design, Comfort, and Durability

 The Gabb Watch 3 weighs about 2 ounces with the silicone band.
-It’s light enough that my son forgot he was wearing it, which is the best compliment a kids watch can get.
+It’s light enough that a kid forgets they’re wearing it, which is the best compliment a kids watch can get.

-IP68 water and dust resistance means it handled hand washing, rain, and sweaty play without issues.
-I wouldn’t take it swimming despite the IP68 rating.
-SafeWise’s review notes the same recommendation.
+IP68 water and dust resistance covers hand washing, rain, and sweaty play.
+Skip the pool despite the IP68 rating.
+SafeWise’s review found that the IP68 rating held up for accidental drops in water but recommends against sustained swimming.
 IP68 covers accidental submersion, not sustained swimming.

-On a school day with light use (a few calls, some texts, background GPS pings), the battery lasted from 7 AM until about 9 PM.
-On heavier days with more calling, it died by 6-7 PM.
+On a school day with light use - a few calls, some texts, background GPS pings - that rating is meant to cover the day, but heavier calling days can drain it sooner.
 That’s cutting it close if your kid has after-school activities.

 Nightly charging is mandatory.
 There’s no getting around it.

-For comparison, the GizmoWatch claims 48 hours, though real-world performance is typically shorter.
+For comparison, the GizmoWatch claims 48 hours.
 The TickTalk 4 claims similar battery life to the Gabb Watch.
-None of these kids smartwatches are going to last a weekend trip without a charger.
+None of these kids smartwatches should be treated as a weekend-trip device without a charger.

 Verizon-only network.
 The Gabb Watch runs exclusively on Verizon's cellular network.
 No Wi-Fi calling, no alternative carriers.
 If Verizon coverage is weak in your area, the watch won't perform well.
 Check Verizon's coverage map before buying.